 Sarkandaugava is a neighbourhood of Riga.
-The name of the neighbourhood derives from that of the Sarkandaugava (Red Daugava) Sarkandaugava - this is 2,5 km long
+The name of the neighbourhood derives from that of the Sarkandaugava (Red Daugava) Sarkandaugava - it was 2,5 km long

-and 25 m wide tributary of the river Daugava, which starts at so called pastures.
+and 25 m wide tributary of the river Daugava, which started at so called pastures.
 E. H. Brotce assumed in 1806, that Sarkandaugava was called Sarkandaugava because of the

 yellow and pink mountains, which at that time were rising on the right bank of the river.